8 Tips to Help Eliminate Dry Skin This Winter

 So, how can we help the dehydrating effects of airplane travel?
 First, be sure to drink plenty of water before and during the trip to maximize your body's hydration levels.

 On the day of your flight apply a rich natural moisturizer all over your body before heading to the airport.
 If possible bring some along in a travel-size container.
-Also don't forget to use a moisturizing natural lip balm as well.
+Don't forget to use a moisturizing natural lip balm as well.
 Remember, the delicate skin on your lips is very thin and lacks the protective outer layer and oil glands present on other parts of our body,

 Using simple, gentle wholesome skincare with a few simple changes to your regular routine can leave even winter skin feeling protected, nourished, and pampered.